Ways You Can Help in Hurricane Helene Recovery

 As flood waters recede, many farmers and agribusinesses will be returning to barren fields and uncertain futures.
 As critical cogs in our food supply, economic well-being and everyday lives, they will need resources to assist with lengthy repair and rebuild efforts.

-- State-operated farmers markets will begin serving as drop-off locations for hurricane relief supplies starting October 2.
+• State-operated farmers markets began serving as drop-off locations for hurricane relief supplies starting October 2.
 Find more details about how you can donate supplies, including a list of the most-needed items in the impacted areas.

-- The N.C.
-Department of Agriculture and Consumer Services (NCDA&CS) is coordinating a hay and livestock assistance form for farmers, if you are able to assist livestock producers by housing animals and/or providing feed or supplies.
+• The N.C.
+Department of Agriculture and Consumer Services (NCDA&CS) is coordinating vital hay and livestock assistance for farmers — if you are able to assist livestock producers by housing animals and/or providing feed or supplies, please do.

-Your support can provide immediate relief, helping WNC farmers preserve their livelihoods and continue to serve their communities.
+Your support can provide meaningful relief, helping WNC farmers preserve their livelihoods and continue to serve their communities.
 Every contribution counts.

 A Long Road Ahead